Communication Critical to Aviation Safety Managers Role

 Aviation safety managers need to give feedback – both praise and criticism – to employees and management regularly.
 It’s an essential part of their role as a leader in driving the performance of their aviation safety management system (SMS).

-Safety managers who communicate well with employees and other managers tend to be significantly more successful in all areas of their aviation safety program, such as:
+Safety managers who communicate well with employees and other managers tend to be significantly more successful in all areas of their aviation SMS, such as:

 The hard thing about communication is that the concepts are generally simple, but putting them into practice in the real world of relationships and emotions can be extremely difficult.
 Moreover, it can require a sobering dose of honesty to admit where you don’t communicate well.